PaloAltoNetworks/rbac-police/docs/expand.md

 # rbac-police expand
-Presents the RBAC permissions of serviceAccounts, pods and nodes in a (more) human-readable format at the expense of storage.
-Each serviceAccount and node is listed alongside its permissions.
+Presents the RBAC permissions of Kubernetes identities in a (more) human-readable format at the expense of storage.
+Each identity is listed alongside its permissions.

 ## Help
 ```